ongyuann/apachelogreader/01 developer guide.md

 how to use
 ----------
 1. run main.py
-2. look at the outputs (gathered in folder called /01 results in the same directory)
+2. look at the outputs. (gathered in folder called /01 results in the same directory)
-3. maybe tweak analyze_query.py to reduce false positives/reduce noise
+3. maybe tweak analyze_query.py to reduce false positives/noise.
-4. run main.py again (time will be roughly halved as main.py will read from 000 dump.txt which contains processed data)
+4. run main.py again. (time will be roughly halved as main.py will read from 000 dump.txt which contains processed data)

 how it works: main.py
 --------------------------------------